ehotaling/Disease_Prediction/Readme.md

 ### 3. **model_training.py**

-Loads the cleaned data using data_utils.py, filters out very rare classes (< 3 samples), and then trains 3 classifiers:
+Loads the cleaned data using data_utils.py, filters out very rare classes (< 3 samples, resulting in 748 classes used for training), and then trains 3 classifiers: Logistic Regression, Random Forest, and MLP using PyTorch.
+It uses a train/validation/test split
-Logistic Regression, Random Forest, and MLP using PyTorch.
-It uses a train/validation/test split (64%/16%/20%) and implements early stopping for the MLP based on validation accuracy to mitigate overfitting.
+(64%/16%/20%) and implements early stopping for the MLP based on validation accuracy to mitigate overfitting.
 Trained models (rf_model.pkl, lr_model.pkl, mlp_model.pth) and the label mapping (label_mapping.npy) are automatically saved in the models/ directory.

 - Generates a log file (important_training_summary.log) in the results/ directory summarizing key training steps and final metrics.
 - Also generates model comparison tables (CSV, PNG) and performance plots (Accuracy, Precision, Recall, F1) in the results/ directory.